-The Company accounts for leases in accordance with ASC 842, "Leases".
+The Company accounts for its leases in accordance with ASC 842, "Leases".
 The right-of-use ("ROU") asset represents the Company's right to use an underlying asset for the lease term and the lease liability represents an obligation to make payments based on the present value of lease payments over the lease term.
 The Company uses incremental borrowing rates based on the estimated rate of interest for collateralized borrowing over a similar term of the lease payments at commencement date.
-The lease term includes options to extend or terminate the lease when it is reasonably certain they will be exercised.
+The lease term includes options to extend or terminate the lease when it is reasonably certain these will be exercised.

 The Company has elected not to record operating lease ROU assets and lease liabilities for leases with an initial term of 12 months or less.
 The Company also elected the practical expedient to not separate lease and non-lease components for its leases.
-See Note 9, "Leases" in the notes to the consolidated financial statements for further details.
+The Company's lease assets and liabilities were immaterial as of December 31, 2023 and 2022.